spacemeshos/svm/docs/MANUAL.md

 - **Portable**
   Since Spacemesh Full-Node is targeted for the mass, it must work on any of the three popular Operating-Systems: macOS, Linux, and Windows.

+## A quick tour

+Most of the SVM code sits inside `crates/`, where it's partitioned in two groups of Rust crates:

+- Crates that define tooling, some testing infrastructure and most of the SVM implementation.
+All of this code is designed to run on the host side, i.e. natively (x86, ARM).
+These crates sit under `crates/host/`.
+- Crates that compile down to WebAssembly, the code of which is intented to run inside the actual SVM.
+These crates sit under `crates/wasm/`.

+---

+`crates/host/runtime` is the entry point of the project.
+It brings together (almost) all the other crates, importing them either directly or undirectly, and defines a straightforward Rust API to run smart contracts inside the SVM. `crates/host/runtime-ffi` works similarly, but with FFI.

+---

+`crates/host/query/` is outdated.
+It can and should be removed.
+It's not even used anywhere inside the project, so the removal is as easy as deleting a directory.

+---

+`crates/host/types/` defines some common types used throughout the whole SVM project.
+Here's some examples:

+- `Account`- represents an account in the system.
+- `Address` - the address of an account.
+- `Receipt types` - each transaction type has a Receipt type.
+- `Template` - a reusable definition of a smart contract.
+Each template is made up by many "sections".
+Some of these are mandatory (like `CodeSection`, i.e. the WebAssembly code of the smart contract), others are optional (like `SchemaSection`, which documents on-chain how to interact with the contract with 3rd party calls).
+- `Envelope` - for the transactions' envelope.
+- `Context` - for the transaction's executing context.
+- `Transaction` - contains the `Call Message` data.

+---

+`crates/host/state` encapsulates logic around disk persistence of all SVM data.
+This includes account balances, account nonces, account metadata, template code, other template sections, etc..
+After each successful smart contract execution, users can *checkpoint* and finally *commit* at layer finalization.
+Upon commitment, a "fingerprint" is returned, which serves the same purpose as e.g. Bitcoin and Ethereum's root signature.
+Please note that it's not an actual cryptographic signature, so the current design does *not* accomodate for light clients and Merkle proofs.

+---

+`crates/host/gas` and `crates/host/program` perform smart contract code verification.

+`svm-gas` performs, like the name suggests, gas-related verification tasks:

+- Given a Wasm program, `svm-gas` determined whether Fixed-Gas compliant or not.
+- Given a Fixed-Gas compliant Wasm program, `svm-gas` computes its gas price for each function.
+Gas price of each function is defined as the cost of its most expensive execution path.
+This calculation relies on call graph static analysis.

+`svm-program` performs all other forms of static analysis, validation, and inspection over WebAssembly code that the SVM is interested in.

+Code that is fully validated by both `svm-gas` and `svm-program` is called smWasm (Spacemesh WebAssembly).
+Please note that smWasm is a strict subset of WebAssembly.

+---

+`crates/host/codec` defines a compact encoding for all SVM-related data that needs to be either stored on disk or sent via wire to other nodes.
+Please note that different entities **must** map to different byte sequences, and different byte sequences **must** map to different entities.

+The only notable entities that adopt `crates/host/codec` are:

+1. Templates' sections (stored on disk).
+2. Smart contract execution receipts (sent to other nodes).

+This crate exposes three APIs:

+- Rust API - used internally by SVM.
+- Wasm API - for use by blockchain explorers, Spacemesh node GUI, etc..
+Available as a CI artifact named `svm_codec.wasm` for every Git-tagged release of SVM.
+- JSON API - closely related to the Wasm API.
+Defines a direct mapping between  encoded data and JSON objects.

+---

+`svm-layout` implements layout specification of templates' persistent storage - as in, what variables a template stores and what their sizes are.

+---

+`crates/wasm/abi-*` defines the default SVM ABI.
+Unlike the EVM, SVM does *not* mandate the usage of a single ABI and smart contract authors can define their own ABIs.
+Note that ABIs effectively define the calling convention for interacting with smart contracts, so they are subject to space requirements as well as UX considerations.
+The default SVM ABI is compact, well-documented, and supports a lot of common types e.g. integers, booleans, account addresses, etc..

+Usages:

+- Encoding of functions inputs (e.g., `calldata`, `verifydata`)
+- Decoding the functions returns (e.g. `returndata`

+---

+`crates/wasm/sdk` makes it easy to write SVM templates using Rust that will compile to SVM-compliant WebAssembly modules.
+It's deeply integrated with the default SVM ABI (`crates/wasm/abi-*`).

+- `svm-sdk-alloc`.
+Implements dynamic allocation using a straightforward "bump allocator".
+- `svm-sdk-std`.
+Defines common types and `std`-like components that are Fixed-Gas compliant.
+- `svm-sdk-types`.
+Defines some more common types.
+Fixed-Gas compliant, just like `svm-sdk-std`.
+- `svm-sdk-storage`.
+Implements an API that exposes smart contract storage getters and setters via host calls.
+- `svm-sdk-host`.
+Similarly to `svm-sdk-storage`, it introduces an API that exposes functionalities provide by the host via host calls.
+- `svm-sdk-macros`.
+Rust procedural macros to define SVM templates.
+- `svm-sdk`.
+The SDK prelude crate.
+Glues together all the other SDK crates.

+Please note that mocks are available for some of these crates; although such mock crates are found inside `crates/wasm/`, they technically don't target WebAssembly because basic testing of smart contracts happens by entirely mocking all host calls. **This is not a long-term solution.
+Tests should spin up separate instances of the SVM `Runtime`.**

+---

+`crates/host/cli` is special in the sense that it's not part of the actual SVM, but rather it's a complementary tool that is designed to assist smart contract authors.
+It integrates deeply with the SDK (e.g. smart contract "schema data" output by the SDK can be processed by this CLI).
+It can take JSON descriptions of transactions and output their binary representation; it also exposes Fixed-Gas validation logic.